industry

 Is VantaWeb HIPAA compliant for dental call handling?

-Yes.
 Dental practices are covered entities under HIPAA.
 Any AI system that captures patient information over the phone -- name, date of birth, insurance details, appointment reason -- is handling Protected Health Information and must meet HIPAA safeguard requirements.
-VantaWeb operates as a HIPAA Business Associate: all call data is encrypted in transit (TLS 1.3) and at rest (AES-256), stored in US-based infrastructure, access-logged, and governed by a signed Business Associate Agreement (BAA) available to all customers.
+VantaWeb's call data is encrypted in transit (TLS 1.3) and at rest (AES-256), stored in US-based infrastructure, and access-logged.
+A HIPAA Business Associate Agreement program is in development; our DPA and sub-processors list are published today.
 See the full compliance overview at /hipaa-compliant-ai-receptionist/.

 Does VantaWeb sign a Business Associate Agreement for dental practices?